truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 #### MinIO Credentials
 MinIO credentials establish the login credentials for the MinIO web portal and as the MinIO administration user.

-If you have existing MinIO credentials, enter these or create new login credentials for the first time you log into MinIO.
+If you have existing MinIO credentials, enter them or create new login credentials for the first time you log into MinIO.
 The **Root User** is the equivalent of the MinIO access key.
 The **Root Password** is the login password for that user or the MinIO secret key.

 Enter the name of five to 20 characters in length for the root user (MinIO access key) in **Root User**.
 For example *admin* or *admin1*.